Townsville: Local

 Townsville is governed by a City Council, comprising an independently elected Mayor and 10 Councillors who each represent a separate division within the local government area.
 Following local government reform undertaken by the Government of Queensland prior to the March 2008 elections, the previous entities of NQ Water, The City of Townsville and the City of Thuringowa were amalgamated.

-The Mayor of Townsville is Jenny Hill, a member of the Labor Party.
+In the 2024 Townsville City Council election, Troy Thompson (Independent), was sworn in as Mayor of Townsville.
+The previous Mayor of Townsville was Jenny Hill, a member of the Labor Party.
 Hill was elected in April 2012, replacing the retiring Les Tyrell and defeating main opposing candidate Dale Last.
 Tyrell was the immediate past Mayor for 17 years of the former local government authority, the City of Thuringowa.
 The previous Mayor of Townsville for 19 years was Tony Mooney (Australian Labor Party).
 Hill faced a largely hostile chamber in her first term, with 'Townsville First' candidates winning the majority of divisions.
 When local government elections were held in March 2016, Jenny Hill was re-elected as Mayor of Townsville.
 She was re-elected in the 2020 Queensland local government elections.